grippy/tempest/README.md

 - Redis Stream
 - Mock

-(Update w/ link after publishing crates).
+See the source code in this repo for more details.

 # Source Trait

-The source trait can be used to define your own structs for polling & acking message from a source.
+The source trait can be used to define your own libraries for interacting with sources (kakfa, ampq, db, etc).

 # Disclaimers

-- This is alpha and hasn't seen a production installation (yet).
+- This is alpha and hasn't seen a production installation (yet, at least by me).

+- Most of the internal documentation is a mess.
+(Updates forthcoming, along with a more in-depth book).

 - Many more things need to be worked on to make this a more complete framework.
-    - Code is littered w/ TODO comments
+    - Code is littered w/ TODO comments.
     - Missing features:
-        - `Web UI` for launching topologies, seeing stats, etc.
+        - `Director` for launching topologies, seeing stats, etc.
         - `Agent` for managing server installations and topology deployments.
         - `Cli` for interacting with topologies, creating new projects, etc.

+# Acknowledgements

+- The first couple of iterations of this project involved threads and mpsc channels.
+Let's just say they weren't pretty :) I knew about Actix but didn't quite understand how to structure a project the way I envisioned.
+I have a tremendous appreciation for this framework now (especially after trying to roll my own).
+Many thanks to all the developers who've taken Actix to where it is today.
+Eventually, I will find the time to work on the missing Actix book chapters!

+- Secondly, `Dipstick` provided much inspiration for how the `Metrics` code ended up (especially with how metrics eventually passed to targets).

+- Lastly, thanks to anyone whose contributed to any of the crates dependencies for this project!